jmlee337/discord-tournament-bot/.github/ISSUE_TEMPLATE/1-Bug_report.md

 ---
 name: Bug report
-about: There is a technical issue with Nicolet's Discord Tournament bot.
+about: There is a technical issue with Nicolet's Netplay Tournament Suite.
 labels: 'bug'
 ---